arekinath/loglunatic/README.md

         outputs.stdout {}
     }

+This time, however, we've added quite a few more filters.
+Filters stack up in order, each one applying to the modified table or object output by the last.

+In particular, note the fact that the second `grok` filter uses `field = "request"`.
+The `request` field was created by the first `grok` (`%{qs:request}` -- `qs` is a predefined pattern for a quoted string).
+In this way you can parse nested data elegantly.

 Really the core of Loglunatic is the `grok{}` filter, which is used for parsing the log message text and splitting it up into semantic fields. `grok` accepts a pattern syntax very similar to the Logstash `grok`, but notably, it can also be used to build any abritrary LPEG parser.
 In the example above you can see both a `grok` based only on a logstash-style pattern, and one that combines this with an LPEG pattern.